LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 Based on the parameters that you pass and on the user's platform, Connect Kit will decide what provider will be returned when you call `getProvider`.

-If the Ledger Extension is installed and enabled it will pop up when the DApp calls the provider's `eth_requestAccounts`, else the user will be presented one of two modals.
+If the Ledger Extension is installed and enabled it will pop up when the dApp calls the provider's `eth_requestAccounts`, else the user will be presented one of two modals.